-The City of Clarendon participates as one of 901 plans in the defined benefit pension plan administered by the Texas Municipal Retirement System (TMRS).
-TMRS is a statewide public retirement plan created by the State of Texas and administered in accordance with the Texas Government Code (the TMRS Act) as an agent multiple-employer retirement system for employees of Texas participating cities.
-The TMRS Act places the general administration and management of TMRS with a six-member, Governor-appointed Board of Trustees: however, TMRS does not receive funding from the State of Texas.
+The City of Clarendon participates as one of 936 plans in the defined benefit pension plan administered by the Texas Municipal Retirement System (TMRS).
+TMRS is a statewide public retirement plan created by the State of Texas and administered in accordance with the TMRS Act, Subtitle G, Texas Government Code (the TMRS Act) as an agent multiple-employer retirement system for employees of Texas participating cities.
+The TMRS Act places the general administration and management of TMRS with a six-member, Governor-appointed Board of Trustees: however, TMRS is not fiscally dependent on the State of Texas.
 TMRS issues a publicly available Annual Comprehensive Financial Report (Annual Report) that can be obtained at www.tmrs.com.